IABTechLab/uid2docs/docs/portal/portal-overview.md

 - [API Keys](api-keys.md)
 - [Client-Side Integration](client-side-integration.md)

-From the link at the top right, your user ID is displayed.
+From the link at the top right, your name is displayed.

 From here, you can access the following pages relating to your personal account settings and your daily activities: